American Vegan Society

-The American Vegan Society (AVS) is a 501(c)(3) nonprofit organization that promotes veganism in the United States.
+The American Vegan Society (AVS) is a New Jersey–based nonprofit organization that promotes veganism in the United States.
 It was founded in 1960 by H. Jay Dinshah.
-The date of the earlier The Vegan Society (UK)'s founding, November 1, is now celebrated annually as World Vegan Day.

 Activities

 The organization publishes American Vegan quarterly magazine, which is sent to members of the society (earlier issues are published on the website), and books about veganism (since 1964).
 The organization educates about a vegan diet.
 It sponsors Dynamic Harmlessness Day annually on November 2, the birthday of the late H. Jay Dinshah, cofounder of the American Vegan Society.
 It has two YouTube channels, "Powerful Vegan Messages" and "American Vegan Society".
 It administers the AVS Speakers Bureau (18 popular vegan speakers from throughout the United States) and vegan conferences (the first annual event was held in 1960; bylaws require an annual vegan conference).
 The AVS administers cooking classes, gourmet vegan dinners by culinary students, encouraging culinary students to learn vegan cooking by hosting events with only vegan food, and other food events.

 Currently this is four AVS-coordinated and hosted events each year; the template for these events is used increasingly throughout America.
 Outreach at public events (vegan books, vegan literature, and speaking about veganism).
 Other support for direct inquiries, consulting for vegan community outreach.
 It collects, aggregates, and publishes a comprehensive list of vegan-oriented VegFests around the United States.
 Prior to broad and widely-accessible search capabilities of the Internet, the American Vegan Society published networking and business resources which supported vegan lifestyle.